(All fields required)

 These anomalies include congenital heart defects, hydronephrosis, renal agenesis, intestinal atresia, extralobar sequestrations and neurologic defects, including hydrocephalus, anencephaly, and spina bifida.

 Chromosomal anomalies, including trisomy 21, 18, and 13, occur in association with Congenital Diaphragmatic Hernia / CDH in 10 to 20 percent of cases that are diagnosed prenatally.

-The Fetal Care Center CDH Team offers a unique management strategy that begins with the prenatal Congenital Diaphragmatic Hernia / CDH prognostic profile and continues through delivery, care in the NICU and post-discharge and long-term follow- up with continuity of care provided by the same team of physicians.
+The Cincinnati Fetal Center CDH Team offers a unique management strategy that begins with the prenatal Congenital Diaphragmatic Hernia / CDH prognostic profile and continues through delivery, care in the NICU and post-discharge and long-term follow- up with continuity of care provided by the same team of physicians.
 Principals that characterize the CDH Team management strategy include:

 The Congenital Diaphragmatic Hernia / CDH Team includes an experienced multi-disciplinary team of:

 Our family-centered approach encourages parents to attend and participate in every aspect of their child’s care, including family-centered rounds, which are conducted daily at the patient’s bedside.

 Our CDH Team works closely with referring obstetricians and maternal-fetal medicine specialists to facilitate prenatal management.
 We also work closely with pediatricians who will be assuming primary care once the baby has been discharged home.